 - Validates credentials maintained by PingFederate.

-Automatic multi-connection error checking occurs by default whenever you access this screen.
-The intent is to verify that configured connections have not been adversely affected by changes made here.
+By default, PingFederate automatically checks multi-connection errors whenever you access this window.
+This verifies that configured connections are not adversely affected by changes made here.

-If you experience noticeable delays in accessing this page, you can optionally disable automatic connection validation on thepage.
+If you experience noticeable delays in accessing this window, you can disable automatic connection validation.
+Go to.